Crash Champions to Expand California Footprint with Acquisition of the Legendary Mike's Auto Body

 Following the transaction, Mike Rose, Brennan Rose, and Ragen Rose-Ortland will become equity holders in the Company.

-"After five decades of building this business into the respected leader it is today, I couldn't be prouder to partner with Matt Ebert and Crash Champions to begin a new chapter," said Mike Rose, founder of Mike's Auto Body.
-"This is a tremendous day in our history, and we're all very excited to take this next step."
+“After five decades of building this business into the respected leader it is today, I could not be prouder to partner with Matt Ebert and Crash Champions to begin a new chapter,” said Founder Mike Rose.
+“This is a tremendous day in our history, and we are all very excited to take this next step.”

-Ragen Rose-Ortland, CFO of Mike's Auto Body, added: "Matt and his team have demonstrated a clear commitment to their customers, employees, and the neighborhoods where they live and work, which was important to us when choosing a national MSO to partner with.
-As we join together with Crash Champions, we know we are in great hands moving forward."
+Ragen Rose-Ortland, CFO of Mike’s Auto Body, added: “Matt and his team have demonstrated a clear commitment to their customers, employees, and the neighborhoods where they live and work, which was important to us with our choice of national MSOs.
+As we join together with Crash Champions, we know we’re in great hands.”

 “Since our founding, we have been doing business the right way and putting the people we serve first,” said Brennan Rose, CEO of Mike’s Auto Body.
 “This approach has led to our success, and in Crash Champions, we know we have found a partner who shares this mission and philosophy—ensuring that our values are maintained moving forward.
 This is a monumental day for the Mike’s Auto Body family, and I look forward to what the future holds under the Crash Champions banner.”